triadic-cosmos/triadic-cosmos/README.md

 A neat conceptual tool for thinking about how different regions of the universe “tick” relative to one another.

-### ⚡ Fun fact: Dual time helps solving problems more naturally than one global time
+### ⚡ Fun Fact: Dual time helps solving problems more naturally than one global time

 #### 1. Radiation reaction — “a charged particle pushes back on itself”
 **What it is:**